brenordv/crypto-display-2-13-e-paper-display/readme.md

 - Raspberry Pi Zero W
 - [Waveshare 2.13inch e-Paper HAT (B)](https://www.waveshare.com/2.13inch-e-paper-hat.htm)

+> If you don't have the display, it will just display the image locally using the Image.show() method.

 ## Software requirements
 - System running Python 3
 - I'm using `Raspberry Pi OS Lite`.
 You can use any other system as long as it supports Python 3